Xee-xainab/Week-1-Online-Retail-Data-Cleaning-and-EDA/README.md

 ---

-## 🧹 Data Cleaning
+## 🧹 Data Cleaning Process

-The following cleaning steps were performed:
+The following data cleaning tasks were completed:

-- Checked dataset structure
+- Loaded and explored the dataset.
-- Identified numerical and categorical variables
+- Identified numerical and categorical features.
-- Identified possible primary key
-- Checked missing values
+- Checked for missing values and handled them appropriately.
-- Removed duplicate records
+- Removed duplicate records.
-- Standardized column names
+- Standardized column names.
-- Converted InvoiceDate to datetime format
+- Converted **InvoiceDate** to datetime format.
-- Validated negative quantities
-- Identified invalid unit prices
-- Checked cancelled transactions
+- Identified and removed cancelled transactions.
+- Removed records with negative quantities.
+- Removed records with zero or negative unit prices.
-- Created Revenue column
+- Created a **Revenue** column for sales analysis.

 ---

-## 📊 Exploratory Data Analysis
+## 📊 Exploratory Data Analysis (EDA)

 The following analyses were performed: